nevaman/artemo-frontend-v1/docs/PRD-Overview.md

 **Recommendation Engine**
 - ✅ **IMPLEMENTED** - Central prompt interface: "What do you want to create today?"
 - 🔄 **PLANNED** - AI-powered tool suggestions based on user input
-- ✅ **IMPLEMENTED** - Featured tools showcase with admin-controlled visibility
+- ✅ **IMPLEMENTED** - Featured tools showcase with admin-controlled visibility (any admin-created tool can be featured)
-- ✅ **IMPLEMENTED** - Category-based tool organization with search functionality
+- ✅ **IMPLEMENTED** - Category-based tool organization with search functionality across all dynamic tools

 **Tool Activation Flow**
-1. ✅ **IMPLEMENTED** - **Selection:** User selects a tool from dashboard, search results, or category pages
+1. ✅ **IMPLEMENTED** - **Selection:** User selects any admin-created tool from dashboard, search results, or category pages
 2. ✅ **IMPLEMENTED** - **Immersive Modal:** Large, focused modal with tool information, AI model details, and "Start" button
 3. ✅ **IMPLEMENTED** - **Enhanced Chat Interface:** Direct transition to conversational AI assistant with progress tracking
 4. ✅ **IMPLEMENTED** - **Sequential Questioning:** Admin-defined question sequences guide the conversation one question at a time